anshul0410/mock_project_gmi/README.md

-# Trader Application | Mock Project
+# GMI React Project

-An app for Trader.

-## Prerequisites
-[Node.js](http://nodejs.org/) >= v4 must be installed.

-## Installation

-- Running `npm install` in the app's root directory will install everything you need for development.

-## Development Server

-- `npm start` will run the app's development server.

-## Building
+## Running

-- `npm run build` creates a production build by default.

-   To create a development build, set the `NODE_ENV` environment variable to `development` while running this command.

-- `npm run clean` will delete built resources.
+First `npm install` to grab all the necessary dependencies.

+Then run `npm start` and open <localhost:7777> in your browser.